 - How do you thicken cauliflower soup?
 Blending this soup creates a thick, creamy soup all on it’s own!
 Nothing else is needed to be done.
 If once you have prepared the soup you feel it should be thicker, take one tablespoon of cornstarch and add it to ¼ cup warm water or broth, whisking together.
 Add this cornstarch slurry to the soup.
 Whisk it together and cook for several minutes, the soup will thicken right up!

-- Fresh herbs: parsley, thyme, chives, dill
+- Fresh herbs: Try garnishing this with some parsley, thyme, chives, or dill.

-- Grated nutmeg– this flavor pairs wonderfully with cauliflower!
+- Grated nutmeg: This flavor pairs wonderfully with cauliflower!

-- Lemon juice– just a squeeze from one lemon wedge is fantastic!
+- Lemon juice: Just a squeeze from one lemon wedge is fantastic!